Home » Live from the Poles Introduction

 The Team

 Our two-person media team—a photographer and science writer—will use a variety of methods to tell the stories.
-Every day during each of the four expeditions, we will craft daily dispatches and photo essays.
+Every day during each of the five expeditions, we will craft daily dispatches and photo essays.
 At the end of each day, we will use a satellite phone to send the updates to our graphics team at WHOI, who will update the Polar Discovery Web site.

 Live Calls